What is the content of a blockchain?

 And lastly, consider the interface for querying the data – it is super slow.
 Before you can even start, you’ll need to set up an archive node (e.g. Geth or Parity) to have all historical data available.
 The size of that is about 1,7 TB as of November 2018 – and you need to store it on SSD hard drives to get it running reliably.
 Even then syncing the Ethereum Mainnet will last several days to even weeks.
 Once you have the node running in snyc, you can only query it by using the JSON-RPC API.
 This is of course really slow, particularly when considering the multitude of calls you need to make due to the serial nature of the data.

 How to speed up reading blockchain data

 Doing so there are essentially two options: a) index the whole blockchain or b) limit the amount of data that is drained from the node into the index.
-Which approach to choose is a question of balance between ressource consumption and flexibility constraints.
-In any way the necessity for a filter mechanism for the relevant data arises.
+Which approach to choose is a question of balance between resource consumption and flexibility constraints.
+In any way, the necessity for a filter mechanism for the relevant data arises.